-Olimpiada Usanova is a lawyer, human rights activist, and scientist.
-She is a Galina Starovoitova Fellow on Human Rights and Conflict Resolution at the Kennan Institute.
+Olimpiada Usanova is a lawyer, an independent scholar, and a human rights activist.
+She is former Galina Starovoitova Fellow on Human Rights and Conflict Resolution at the Kennan Institute.

 Wilson Center Projects